 Bringing together a range of key decision and policy-makers, leading academics, civil society representatives and commentators, the Centre for Cross Border Studies’ 23rd Annual Conference considered how the current commitment to cooperation, mobility and relations within and across these islands can be sustained in light of new challenges.
 While civic society organisations, local authorities and businesses have demonstrated significant resilience and perseverance in collaborating and maintaining North-South, East-West and wider relations since the UK’s departure from the EU, what new approaches do they and relevant governments and institutions need to safeguard those relations?

-On the first day of the conference (29 September), as well as a special conference keynote address, and two further keynote speakers, there will be three panel discussions focusing on cross-border cooperation, mobility and relations respectively.
-The opening day will also see a reception to launch the 17th edition of the Journal of Cross Border Studies in Ireland, followed by a conference dinner with a guest speaker.
+On the first day of the conference (29 September), as well as a special conference keynote address, and two further keynote speakers, there were three panel discussions focusing on cross-border cooperation, mobility and relations respectively.
+The opening day also saw a reception to launch the 17th edition of the Journal of Cross Border Studies in Ireland, followed by a conference dinner with a guest speaker.

-The second day (30 September, morning only) will consist of a technical workshop exploring a number of core challenges being faced by organisations involved in North-South and all-island cooperation, such as cross-border remote working and charitable status.
-It is aimed specifically at organisations active in the field of cross-border cooperation and mobility, and the workshop will be followed by a panel session on policy responses to the issues raised.
+The second day (30 September, morning only) consisted of a technical workshop exploring a number of core challenges being faced by organisations involved in North-South and all-island cooperation, such as cross-border remote working and charitable status.
+It was aimed specifically at organisations active in the field of cross-border cooperation and mobility, and the workshop will be followed by a panel session on policy responses to the issues raised.

 Special Conference Keynote Address: Taoiseach, Micheál Martin TD